 Last Updated: 2 October, 2020

-Going forward, LHA Travel will be updating this opening blog in lieu of the travel restrictions advisory, since it appears from our research that the height of travel restriction is behind us.
+Going forward, LHA Travel will be updating this opening blog in lieu of the travel restrictions advisory since it appears from our research that the height of travel restriction is behind us.
 Changes are occurring on an hourly basis, so we encourage you to check with your airline or travel agent for availability prior to making travel plans.

 ALGERIA – Curfew eased.
 Public transport reopened in some provinces.
 More businesses reopened.
+Mask required in public.

 ANDORRA – Borders with France and Spain reopened.
 Those who are able to visit France or Spain may also enter Andorra through its open border.

 ANGOLA – Non-commercial international flight resumed.
 Reports of commercial domestic and international flight resuming from September 14th.

 ANGUILLA – All schools reopened.
 Border to reopen to passenger traffic after October 31st.

 ARGENTINA – International flights may resume at the end of October.

 ARMENIA – Air border reopened, but land border remain closed to non-essential traffic.

 ARUBA – Airport reopened to international arrivals for tourism from most Caribbean countries and territories, Canada, US (except some states) and EU countries.